The Employment Law Review: Norway

 Foreign employers with assignments in Norway are further required to report to the AA Register through the 'a-melding' scheme.
 The Norwegian authorities, including the Norwegian Tax Administration and the Labour and Welfare Service, have access to the a-melding.
-The a-melding is submitted monthly online5 and shall, among other things, contain information regarding employment, salary, tax withholding and the employer's national insurance contributions.
+The a-melding is submitted monthly online2 and shall contain, among other things, information regarding employment, salary, tax withholding and the employer's national insurance contributions.

 Assignments in Norway carried out by a foreign company must also be reported to the Central Tax Office – Foreign Tax Affairs (SFU).
 The SFU makes an individual assessment of whether the activity is of such a character that it creates a permanent establishment.
-In the event that the company is to be regarded as a permanent establishment, this will, as a main rule, trigger tax liability for the company to Norway.
+In the event that the company is to be regarded as a permanent establishment, this will, as a main rule, trigger the company's tax liability in Norway.

 To comply with the aforementioned obligations, foreign companies have a right to register with the Central Coordinating Register for Legal Entities to obtain a Norwegian organisation number.
 Foreign companies that are carrying out business operations in Norway are also obliged to register with the Register of Business Enterprises.
 All foreign enterprises that are required to have a Norwegian organisation number will be registered as a Norwegian-registered foreign business.

 There is a risk that a consultant or hired employee may claim employment with a foreign company operating in Norway.
-If the foreign company is to be regarded as an employer, it will be subject to the reporting liabilities and registration obligations for an employer as described above.
+If the foreign company is to be regarded as an employer, it will be subject to the same reporting liabilities and registration obligations as for an employer, as described above.

 Employees working in Norway are covered by the Norwegian working environment legislation and regulations.
 Thus, foreign companies with employees in Norway must comply with these regulations.